nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: 'Lab on a Chip'

-#### Definition:\n'Lab on a Chip' (LoC) refers to a miniaturized device that integrates one or several laboratory functions on a single tiny chip, typically only a few square centimeters in size.
+  \n'Lab on a Chip' (LoC) refers to a miniaturized device that integrates one or several laboratory functions on a single tiny chip, typically only a few square centimeters in size.
 These devices use microfluidics to handle small amounts of fluids, utilizing channels and chambers sculpted into the chip to perform complex biological, chemical, or physical analyses with high precision and speed.

-#### Part-of-Speech:\nNoun Phrase: 'Lab on a Chip' functions as a noun phrase within scientific and engineering contexts, denoting a specific category of micro-engineered devices.
+the *Part-of-Speech is :\nNoun Phrase: 'Lab on a Chip' functions as a noun phrase within scientific and engineering contexts, denoting a specific category of micro-engineered devices.

 #### Classification:
  - **Microfluidic Device:** LoC devices fall under the broader category of microfluidic systems, which manipulate small volumes of fluids through tiny channels.